Max-norm Ramsey Theory: Concluding remarks

 Some of the most exciting open problems concern infinite sets.
 The first problem here is to improve the logarithmic lower bound in Theorem~\ref{thminf2 intro}.
-We conjecture that for all sufficiently small $q$ the value $\chi(\R_{\infty}^n,\g(q))$ equals exactly $n+1$ for all $n \in \N$.
+We conjecture that for all sufficiently small $q$, the value $\chi(\R_{\infty}^n,\g(q))$ equals exactly $n+1$ for all $n \in \N$.
 It follows from Theorem~\ref{thminf2 intro} that geometric progressions $\g(q)$ are Ramsey for all sufficiently small $q$ (namely, for all $q < 1/32$) since the value $\chi(\R_{\infty}^n,\g(q))$ grows with at least logarithmic speed.
-What is the situation with the remaining geometric progressions?
-For instance, is it true that $\g(q)$ is Ramsey for all positive $q<1$ (or at least for all $q \le 1/2$)?

-Proposition~\ref{prob unbounded} shows that $\chi(\R_{\infty}^n,\M) \le 2$ for all $n \in \N$ and for all unbounded metric spaces.
-We wonder for which other classes of metric spaces we can prove the same inequality.
-Does it hold for all uncountable metric spaces?
-Or at least for all measurable $\M \subset \R_{\infty}^d$ such that $\mu_d(\M)>0$?
+On the other hand, it was shown in the subsequent paper~\cite{KirSag} that $\chi(\R_{\infty}^n,\g(q))=2$ if $q$ is sufficiently close to $1$ (in terms of $n$).
+We wonder what is the `threshold' for $\g(q)$ to be Ramsey.

 Finally, it would be interesting to study related questions in other normed spaces.
 For a given norm $N$ in $\R^n$, what is the largest chromatic number $\chi(\R^n_N, \M)$, where $\M \subset \R_{N}^n$ is infinite?
 Can this maximum exceed $n+1$ for some norm?
+A partial answer to these questions in case $n=2$ was obtained in a subsequent paper~\cite{FGST}.